Beam Test Studies of 3D Pixel Sensors Irradiated Non-Uniformly for the ATLAS Forward Physics Detector: Introduction

-The bias voltage needed to deplete a silicon sensor increases with radiation dose.
+As silicon sensors are irradiated the space charge in the detector bulk changes, eventually leading to an increase in the full depletion voltage.
 Since the radiation distribution of the AFP silicon sensors will be highly non-uniform, there can be a scenario where the breakdown voltage of the non-irradiated zone is lower than the depletion voltage of the irradiated one.
 This will degrade the device performance: a high bias voltage will increase the leakage current leading to noise (to a point where the device may not longer be operated), while an intermediate voltage will reduce the amount of charge collected in the irradiated area, degrading the hit reconstruction efficiency.
 Thus sensors with high initial breakdown voltage will be ideal for AFP.

-Section~\ref{sec:tb} of this paper presents the first beam test results of 3D sensors irradiated non-uniformly up to fluencies of $9.4\times 10^{15}$~n$_{eq}$/cm$^2$.
+This paper introduces the AFP pixel module in Section~\ref{sec:afp_module}.
+Section~\ref{sec:prototypes} presents the results of electrical tests performed on slim-edge prototypes.
+The non-uniform irradiation of 3D sensors is described in Section~\ref{sec:irrad}.
+Finally, in Section~\ref{sec:tb}, the performance of the irradiated devices in beam tests is presented.